Arcology

-Arcology, a portmanteau of "architecture" and "ecology", is a field of creating architectural design principles for very densely populated and ecologically low-impact human habitats.

-The term was coined in 1969 by architect Paolo Soleri, who believed that a completed arcology would provide space for a variety of residential, commercial, and agricultural facilities while minimizing individual human environmental impact.
-These structures have been largely hypothetical, as no large-scale arcology has yet been built.
+An arcology or vertical city is a hypothetical mixed-use megastructure featuring high population density with the goal of autarky from the outside environment.
+The term was coined in 1969 by architect Paolo Soleri as a portmanteau of "architecture" and "ecology."
+Soleri believed that a completed arcology would provide space for a variety of residential, commercial, and agricultural facilities while minimizing individual human environmental impact.

 The concept has been promoted by various science fiction writers.
 Larry Niven and Jerry Pournelle provided a detailed description of an arcology in their 1981 novel Oath of Fealty.
 William Gibson popularized the term in his seminal 1984 cyberpunk novel Neuromancer, where each corporation has its own self-contained city known as an arcology.
 More recently, authors such as Peter Hamilton in Neutronium Alchemist and Paolo Bacigalupi in The Water Knife explicitly used arcologies as part of their scenarios.
 They are often portrayed as self-contained or economically self-sufficient.